 I absolutely love this feature.
 On Webnode, you cancompletely customize your contact forms, adding your preferred fields via the block editor.
 In addition to the basic fields like name and email address, you’ll also have advanced field options to choose from, like drop-down lists, file uploads, and date pickers.

-Webnode’s clean and streamlined interface suggests ease of use, but in practice, it falls short of a truly smooth website building experience.
-Webnode attempts to make editing your site simple, but in general, there are just too many places with unnecessary extra steps.
+Webnode’s clean and streamlined interface suggests ease of use, but in practice, it falls a bit short of a truly smooth website building experience.
+Webnode attempts to make editing your site simple, but in general, there are several places with unnecessary extra steps.

 Simple Drag-and-Drop Editor

-Webnode’s site editor is a tool that you can learn quickly, and relearn quickly, too, when you decide to update your website in a few months from now despite having forgotten everything you knew about building a website.
+Webnode’s site editor is a tool that you can learn quickly, and relearn quickly, too, when you decide to update your website a few months later, despite having forgotten everything you knew about building a website.
 You add content blocks via a drag-and-drop editor, choosing the desired location on the page before opening the block menu.

 Once you’ve added blocks to the page, you can drag them around to create different layouts.
 You don’t get true drag-and-drop freedom because you’re tied to a preexisting grid, but there’s a lot of flexibility in the types of layouts you can create.

 Smart Tips in the Editor

-Webnode has few places where instructions pop up when you hover over a button within the editor.
+Webnode has a few places where instructions pop up when you hover over a button within the editor.
 These tips are helpful in pointing you toward store settings or SEO tools, but they don’t appear as often as I’d like, and they don’t offer a whole lot of information.